bhecquet/seleniumRobot/doc/chap3_Test_writing.md

 - to avoid having too many clients stored in selenium server database, these temp variables are destroyed after timeToLive value.

 When storing your variable, use: `createOrUpdateParam(<key>, <value>, <attach_to_version>, <time_to_live>, <reservable>)` with reservable=true and time_to_live > 0
-When executing test, use parameter `seleniumRobotServerVariablesOlderThan=1` so that we only get variables created the day before.
+'reservable' may also be set to false if created variable does not need to be shared among tests When executing test, use parameter `seleniumRobotServerVariablesOlderThan=1` so that we only get variables created the day before.
 Keep in mind that this parameter only applies to variables created with a timeToLive value > 0.
 Other variables are returned without restriction.

+#### Delete variables stored on variable server ####

+If, for some reason, you need to delete a variable from variable server, you can do it using `deleteParam(<key>)`.
+This only deletes variables created by test scripts, not the one created manually

 #### Using TestNG annotations ####